-The Select Job workflow control serves to select a job in a workflow.
-It actually selects the Job Folder.
-The next task in the workflow will use that job folder as input.
+When using this tool to select one job in a workflow, it actually selects the job folder.
+The next task in the workflow will then use that job folder as input.

-This workflow control is typically followed by a Remove Job or Archive Job task.
+When selecting a single job, this workflow control is typically followed by a Remove Job or Archive Job task.

-Note: The job context and any job related SmartNames in the following workflow will still be those from the job that the workflow was started in originally.
+Important: The job context and any job related SmartNames in the rest of the workflow will still be those from the job that the workflow was started in originally, i.e. NOT those from the job you selected here.